Married to an Addict: How to Make it Work

 Again, the decision is yours alone.
 You should do what is best for you and your family.
 Your spouse will need to make his or her own choice about getting treatment for addiction.
 If the individual decides to get help, things may change for the better in your relationship.

-Let Jaywalker Lodge Help You Today
+Let Jaywalker Help You Today

 Being married to an addict is difficult.
 Individuals in this position often find themselves torn between their deep love for their spouse and the fear of being stuck in a harmful relationship.
 If you’re currently dealing with these emotional and mental challenges, you can find hope today.

-Here at Jaywalker Lodge, we understand the hardships people face when living with addiction.
+Here at Jaywalker, we understand the hardships people face when living with addiction.
 Struggling with such a life-altering disease can truly take a toll on a person.
 It can also change the lives of those who love the person struggling with addiction.
 The spouses of addicts should not be overlooked when it comes to addiction treatment.

 Our Colorado addiction rehab center is here to help people recover from substance use disorders.
 But, we are also here to help their families find healing.
 As your spouse is working to overcome drug addiction or alcohol abuse, we will also make sure you have the support you need.

 If you are looking for a treatment facility that can help your partner overcome addiction, contact us today.
-Reach out to Jaywalker Lodge to find the hope and healing your family deserves.
+Reach out to Jaywalker to find the hope and healing your family deserves.
 We are here for you.